Dr. Strangelove: Critical response

-Dr. Strangelove is Kubrick's highest-rated film on Rotten Tomatoes, holding a 98% approval rating based on 96 reviews, with an average rating of 9.10/10.
-The site's summary states that "Stanley Kubrick's brilliant Cold War satire remains as funny and razor-sharp today as it was in 1964."
-The film also holds a score of 97 out of 100 on Metacritic, based on 32 reviews, indicating "universal acclaim."
+Dr. Strangelove is Kubrick's highest-rated film on the site.
 The film is ranked number 7 in the All-Time High Scores chart of Metacritic's Video/DVD section.
-It was selected for preservation in the United States National Film Registry.

-Dr. Strangelove is on Roger Ebert's list of The Great Movies, and he described it as "arguably the best political satire of the century".
+The film was selected for preservation in the United States National Film Registry.
+It was on Roger Ebert's list of The Great Movies, and he described it as "arguably the best political satire of the century".
 One of the most celebrated of all film comedies, in 1998, Time Out conducted a reader's poll and Dr. Strangelove was voted the 47th greatest film of all time.
 Entertainment Weekly voted it at No. 14 on their list of 100 Greatest Movies of All Time. in 2002, it was ranked as the 5th best film in Sight & Sound poll of best films.
 John Patterson of The Guardian wrote, "There had been nothing in comedy like Dr Strangelove ever before.
 All the gods before whom the America of the stolid, paranoid 50s had genuflected—the Bomb, the Pentagon, the National Security State, the President himself, Texan masculinity and the alleged Commie menace of water-fluoridation—went into the wood-chipper and never got the same respect ever again."
 It is also listed as number 26 on Empire's 500 Greatest Movies of All Time, and in 2010 it was listed by Time magazine as one of the 100 best films since the publication's inception in 1923.
 The Writers Guild of America ranked its screenplay the 12th best ever written.

 In 2000, readers of Total Film magazine voted it the 24th greatest comedic film of all time.
-The film ranked 42nd in BBCs 2015 list of the 100 greatest American films.
+The film ranked 42nd in the BBC's 2015 list of the 100 greatest American films.
 The film was selected as the 2nd best comedy of all time in a poll of 253 film critics from 52 countries conducted by the BBC in 2017.

+The February 2020 issue of New York Magazine lists Dr. Strangelove as among "The Best Movies That Lost Best Picture at the Oscars."

+In 2024, filmmaker Michael Mann cited it as one of his favorite films of all time.